 - changes in urine output and frequency

-Kidney problems can be related to a number of different diseases or conditions, including:
+Kidney problems can be related to different diseases or conditions, including:

-- decreased blood flow to the kidneys due to dehydration, atherosclerosis, shock, congestive heart failure, or diabetes
+- decreased blood flow to the kidneys, which may be caused by congestive heart failure, diabetes, or dehydration

-Aminoglycoside medications (e.g. gentamycin) can cause damage to the kidneys in some people.
-If you are taking this type of medicine, your doctor may order regular creatinine blood tests to make sure your kidneys are healthy.
+Aminoglycoside medications, such as gentamicin (Garamycin, Gentasol), can also cause kidney damage in some people.
+If you’re taking this type of medication, your doctor may order regular creatinine blood tests to make sure your kidneys remain healthy.

-Some medications can increase your creatinine levels without causing kidney damage.
+However, it’s important to tell your doctor about any prescription or over-the-counter (OTC) medications you’re currently taking.
+Some drugs may increase your creatinine levels without causing kidney damage and interfere with your test results.
 Let your doctor know if you take:

 - chemotherapy drugs